Dementia describes a collection of symptoms that are caused by disorders affecting the brain. It is not one specific disease.

 It's important to identify the form of dementia you or someone you care for may be experiencing, as that will help with setting goals for the future and understanding changing behaviours.

-Information about Alzheimer’s disease, the most common form of dementia.
+Information about Alzheimer’s, the most common form of dementia.

-Information about vascular dementia, which is widely considered the second most common cause of dementia.
+Information about vascular dementia, widely considered the second most common cause of dementia.

 Information about Lewy body dementia (LBD), a type of progressive dementia.

-Essential resources for awareness, diagnosis and management of frontotemporal dementia.
+An e-learning toolkit for awareness, diagnosis and management of frontotemporal dementia (FTD).

 Information about Huntington’s disease (HD), a genetic neurodegenerative disease and a type of dementia.

-Information about Parkinson's disease, a progressive neurological condition characterised by movement and no-movement symptoms.
+Information about Parkinson's disease, a progressive neurological condition.

 There are many education training resources available to assist in learning about dementia.
 Browse the websites below to access online or face-to-face training.